perladvent/perldotcom/content/article/perl-one-liners-part-1.md

 ### Do some arithmetic

 Add another `/e` to get `/ee` means there are two rounds of Perl code.
+I evaluate the replacement side to get the string that I'll evaluate as Perl code.
 In [Arithmetic replacement in a text file](https://stackoverflow.com/questions/62241101/arithmetic-replacement-in-a-text-file), I need to find simple arithmetic, like `25100+10`, and replace that with its arithmetic result:

 ```
 id=25100+10